-Though debt settlement is an effective tool for negotiating payments with creditors, it has its drawbacks.
+There are some drawbacks, though.
 Debt settlement can have a negative impact on your credit score.

 During the settlement process, you stop making payments to your creditor.
-These missed payments will show up on your credit report and will cause your credit score to decrease.
+These missed payments will show up on your credit report and cause your credit score to decrease.

 If your creditor reports your debt as settled, rather than paid in full, it can negatively impact your credit score.
 Just like with bankruptcy, debt settlement can impact your score for years.

 Chapter 13 bankruptcy won’t discharge taxes that you owe.
-Most taxes are considered a priority claim and must be paid.
+Most taxes are considered a top-tier claim and must be paid.
 If you’re looking for help with unpaid taxes, you may want to consider tax relief.

 Tax relief attorneys can help you negotiate a reduction in the amount of taxes that you owe or create a repayment plan that you can afford.